Princerodricks/python-learning/README.md

 Takeaway: Each part of learning python is divided into parts , a rivision is very important after every part.
 #AI #MachineLearning #GenAl #Python

+### ✅ Day 6
+Revised all that i did in the past days , i also started maths for ML today.
+Takeaway: After learning a topic, revisit and practice it before moving ahead.
+It strengthens memory and understanding.
+#AI #MachineLearning #GenAl #Python

+### ✅ Day 7
+ohh this maths is getting harder and harder!!
+Takeaway: Writing code without a compiler (on paper or in notes) boosts logic-building and reduces dependency on autocomplete.
+#AI #MachineLearning #GenAl #Python

+### ✅ Day 8
+huhh! i am getting a gist of it now.
+Takeaway: Apply your learning with small projects like a calculator, to-do app, or quiz — this reinforces concepts.
+#AI #MachineLearning #GenAl #Python

+### ✅ Day 9
+building up confidence.
+Takeaway: Focus on why and how Python works, not just remembering syntax.
+That’s what makes you a real programmer.
+#AI #MachineLearning #GenAl #Python